+Dr. Wong is the Director of Continuing Education & Quality Improvement for the University of Toronto’s Department of Medicine and general internist at Sunnybrook Health Sciences Centre.
 Dr. Wong received his MD and subsequent specialty training in General Internal Medicine at the University of Toronto.
 After completing his residency training in 2007, he undertook a research fellowship in patient safety funded by the Canadian Health Services Research Foundation.
-As part of this fellowship, he became certified as an Improvement Advisor through the Institute for Healthcare Improvement in Boston, Massachusetts, and completed the Education Scholars Program at the Centre for Faculty Development at the University of Toronto.

 Senior Faculty Quality Improvement Advisor